Croatian Peasant Party

 The Croatian Peasant Party (Hrvatska seljačka stranka, HSS) is an agrarian political party in Croatia founded on 22 December 1904 by Antun and Stjepan Radić as Croatian Peoples' Peasant Party (HPSS).
 The Brothers Radić believed that the realization of Croatian statehood was possible within Austria-Hungary, but that it had to be reformed as a monarchy divided into three equal parts – Austria, Hungary, and Croatia.
 After the creation of Kingdom of Yugoslavia in 1918, the party requested self-determination for the Croatian part of the kingdom.
 This brought them great public support, which culminated in HPSS winning 50 seats, a majority assigned to Croatia in the 1920 parliamentary election.

 In 1920, disgruntled with the position of Croats in the kingdom, the party changed its name into Croatian Republican Peasant Party (HRSS) and started advocating secession from the kingdom and the establishment of a "peaceful peasant Republic of Croatia".
 In the 1923 and 1925 elections, HRSS doubled the number of votes they received, making them the second largest party in the Parliament of Yugoslavia.

-In 1927, faced with constant prosecution by the regime, HRSS was forced to soften its policy and change its name into the Croatian Peasant Party (HSS), recognize the Vidovdan Constitution, and form a coalition with the Serbian People's Radical Party.
+In 1925, faced with constant prosecution by the regime, HRSS was forced to soften its policy and change its name into the Croatian Peasant Party (HSS), recognize the Vidovdan Constitution, and form a coalition with the Serbian People's Radical Party.
 This resulted in HSS losing its popularity and one-third of its vote share in the 1927 election.
 After the termination of the coalition agreement with the Radicals, HSS formed the Peasant-Democratic Coalition with Pribičević's Independent Democratic Party.
-After the assassination of Stjepan Radić in 1928, Vladko Maček become the new president of HSS.
+After the assassination of Stjepan Radić in 1928, Vladko Maček became the new president of HSS.